srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     _Proof of Possession_ of the CA certificate is provided to DPS by uploading a certificate generated from the CA certificate with the verifcation code that was just generated within DPS.
 This is how you provide proof that you actually own the CA Certificate.

-    > [!IMPORTANT] You will need to leave the **Certificate Details** pane open while you generate the verification certificate.
+    > **IMPORTANT**: You will need to leave the **Certificate Details** pane open while you generate the verification certificate.
 If you close the pane, you will invalidate the verification code, and will need to generate a new one.

 1. Open the **Azure Cloud Shell**, if it's not still open from earlier, and navigate to the `~/certificates` directory.